basement suite, moving tips

 Finally, check your duct work to ensure it’s sealed at joints and intersections to prevent heated air from leaking.
 Air that seeps from supply duct work can allow heated air into the attic or crawl space, where it’s not needed.
 Plus, outside air can be drawn into the return duct work.
 This increases your heating costs and reduces indoor comfort.
 Experts recommend sealing ducts using foil-backed tape or silicone caulking.

-50% OFF 2 months on UPPER Self Storage Units*
+50% OFF 2 months on Self Storage Units*

 *Prepaid Promotion *On Select Unit Sizes